The Zero Waste Coffee Project

 Yes, he actually did.
 And he placed 4th!
 He is truly amazing!

-Ok, good to know!
+I watched it online; it was a great performance!
 But talking about your COLEHA bar.
 You offer it with 4 different sugar levels, and I must admit that each one them actually tastes like chocolate!

-COLEHA chocolate bar, SOI, Japan
+COLEHA chocolate bar, SOI, Japan.
+(Courtesy Kyoko Terada.)

 Thank you.
 With our process, we can make spent coffee grounds tastable.